Hypothyroidism vs Hyperthyroidism: Differences & Treatments

 An underactive thyroid can be caused by any of the following:

-• Hormone imbalance — If your hormone levels are not within a normal range (not just your thyroid hormone levels), Hashimoto’s thyroiditis can flare-up.
+• Hormone imbalance — If your hormone levels are not within a normal range (not just your thyroid hormone levels), Hashimoto’s thyroiditis can flare up.
 Thyroid hormone replacement therapy may help solve thyroid hormone deficiencies, but won’t necessarily balance your other hormones.

-• InfectionsTick-borne infections (like Lyme disease) and viral infections (like Epstein-Barr) may lead to Hashimoto’s disease and, therefore, hypothyroidism.
+• Infections Tick-borne infections (like Lyme disease) and viral infections (like Epstein-Barr) may lead to Hashimoto’s disease and, therefore, hypothyroidism.

 • Toxin exposure — Harmful toxins wreak havoc on your health, especially your thyroid.
 Heavy metal exposure, mold toxins, and exposure to chemicals like pesticides and other industrial chemicals can trigger Hashimoto’s thyroiditis.

-Which is worse: hypothyroidism or hyperthyroidism?
+Which thyroid condition is more severe: hypothyroidism or hyperthyroidism?

-Common Causes of Hypothyroidism
+Causes of Hypothyroidism

 • Hashimoto’s thyroiditis